seddon-software/python3/Python3/src/_Exercises/src/MiniProject/README.txt

+You will need to install GeoPandas and its dependencies to get this mini-project to work:

+	pip install geopandas --user
+	pip install descartes --user

-The data for this mini-project is at:
+The data for this mini-project is a spreadsheet with metadata for the WIND Toolkit US national dataset:
 	https://data.nrel.gov/submissions/54

-Please download:
+NOTE: it has already been downloaded:
-	wtk_site_metadata.csv	9.77 MB	Data
+	wtk_site_metadata.csv	# 9.77 MB	Data
-	A spreadsheet with metadata for the WIND Toolkit US national dataset.